Occupational Therapy (OTM)

 This course introduces students to the Occupational Therapy Practice Framework: Domain & Process, and the International Classification of Functioning, Disability & Health, two official documents guiding the practice of occupational therapy.
 Students will be introduced to the philosophical and theoretical tenants of the profession and develop foundational skill in completing occupational profiles and task analysis as a means of analyzing and understanding the basic components of occupational performance and participation in meaningful life activities.

 OTM 502.
-Clinical Anatomy & Kinesiology.
+Functional Anatomy.
 3 Credit Hours.

 OTM 503.
 Clinical Medicine.
 3 Credit Hours.